huguesbr/sidekiq_lockable_job/README.md

 - [x] `Sidekiq::LockableJob` lock (on enqueuing, processing), unlock (on successfully processed), raise if locked (before processing)
 - [x] `Sidekiq::LockableJob` auto add itself to sidekiq middleware
+- [ ] Supporting lock/unlock count (if a job is queued 3 times, will increase the lock count to 3, and will require 3 unlock to be lifted)
 - [ ] Option to no auto include to middleware (and use locks manually or add in different order in middleware chain)
 - [ ] Externalize locking/unlocking/locked? mechanism (`LockableJobService`), and give option to use different service (ie.: not storing in Redis)
 - [ ] Option to requeue job (with delay), or swallow job failure if locked